stephengeller/user_manual_for_me/README.md

 - Improving my technical skills and gaining confidence.

 ### 🛠️ How I approach my job
-- Ensure that the work I'm doing is clearly defined, organized, and has a clear card.
+- Ensure that the work I'm doing is clearly defined, organised, and has a clear card.
 - Seek a clear understanding of the wider motivation around my work and its role in the bigger picture of the project.
 - Identify who I need to be speaking to and working with.
-- Thrive in environments where behavior can be modeled and open communication is encouraged.
+- Thrive in environments where behaviour can be modelled and open communication is encouraged.

 ### 🚀 What success at work looks like for me
 - Feeling fulfilled by my work.